MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

 * [Zero-touch enrollment](../enrollment/android-dedicated-devices-fully-managed-enroll.md#enroll-by-using-google-zero-touch): We recommend using zero-touch enrollment for bulk enrollments and to simplify enrollment for remote workers.
 This method lets you prepare corporate-owned devices ahead of time so that they automatically provision and enroll as fully manged devices when users turn them on.

 # [User owned](#tab/user-owned-android)
-Enroll personal devices in bring-your-own-device (BYOD) scenarios as *personally owned devices with a work profile*.
-This method creates a separate work profile on the personal device so that a person can switch between their personal apps and work apps easily and securely.
+The *Android Enterprise work profile solution for personally owned devices* creates a separate work profile on the enrolling device so that people in BYOD scenarios can switch between their personal apps and work apps easily and securely.
 The device owner enrolls their device through the Intune Company Portal app.
 As an admin, you can manage the apps and data in the work profile.
-This method aligns with the *Android Enterprise personally owned work profile* solution.

 For more information, see [Personally owned devices with a work profile](../enrollment/android-work-profile-enroll.md).